mtlynch/mtlynch.io/content/retrospectives/2023/06/index.md

 So, that plan was out.

-At the next meeting with the contract manufacturer, I asked the CEO if there were other ways of structuring the order so that I'm not paying $250k up front, adding that it's almost a year of expenses for me.
-He chuckled and clarified that he wasn't expecting me to pay the full $250k at once.
+At the next meeting with the contract manufacturer, I asked the CEO if there were other ways of structuring the deal so that I'm not paying $250k up front, adding that it's almost a year of expenses for me.
+He chuckled and clarified that he wasn't expecting the full $250k at once.

 It turned out that the contract manufacturer was willing to absorb the up-front costs.
 As long as I signed a purchase order agreeing to purchase the full 2,000 units within a year, the deal worked for him.